 - First-degree burns – damage the top layer of the skin only.
 They’re characterized by redness and minor inflammation.
 They cause minimal damage and heal within one week.
-They can be treated with cool water (not ice!) and aloe vera gel!
+They can be treated with cool water (notice!) and aloe vera gel!

 - Second-degree burns – damage goes beyond the top layer of skin.
 They’re characterized by very red, blistered skin.
 The burns usually take weeks to heal and should be appropriately bandaged.

 - Third-degree burns – The worst type of burn.
 The damage extends through all layers of the skin and can affect bones and organs.
 They’re characterized by a black or white dry wound and charring.
 They can cause hypothermia, permanent nerve damage, and even death.
-Seeking emergency immediate medical treatment is crucial.
+Seeking emergency, immediate medical treatment is crucial.

 Compensation for Burn Injuries

 If you’ve been a victim of a burn injury due to the negligence or carelessness of someone else, you’ll need an experienced and reputable Atlanta burn injury attorney to protect your rights.
-Serving Atlanta and the surrounding areas, the burn injury attorneys at Singleton Law Firm will fight to obtain compensation for your burn injuries and trauma.
+Serving Atlanta and the surrounding areas, the burn injury attorneys at Singleton Law Firm will fight to compensate for your burn injuries and trauma.

-We’re one of the leading law firms in Atlanta, and we’ve been named as the Best Lawyers in Atlanta by our peers.
+We’re one of the leading law firms in Atlanta, and we’ve been named the Best Lawyers in Atlanta by our peers.
 We’ve had several leading settlements and verdicts, and we’re ready to put our knowledge and experience to work for you.

 Burn Injury Attorney